rackerlabs/technical-blog/_posts/2015-05-12-Weekly-Security-Link-Dump.md

     - Security
 ---

 Hello!
-This is the first post in a series that will bring you new, interesting links every week, from the perspective of a Rackspace Security Engineer.
+This is the first post in a series that will bring you new and interesting links every week from the perspective of a Rackspace Security Engineer.
 I try to include links that are useful/interesting to a general audience, so you don't have to be an "uber 1337 h4x0r" to enjoy them.
 If you have any comments, or if you want to submit a link, feel free to leave a comment or catch me on [Twitter][twitter].

 ## News / Opinions